Jason Shrout

-Jason Shrout (born October 31, 1980) is an American drummer.
-He plays in the Kansas City hardcore punk band Dark Ages.

-Career

-Shrout played in obscure bands in the mid-to-late '90s, and had several projects in the early 2000s.

-He played in Kansas City metal core band Saved by Grace (1999–2003), Orange County, California's Eighteen Visions (2003–2004), and Kansas City hardcore punk bands Nervous Wreck (2005–2007), and Black Mark (2008).
-He toured with Love Is Red in 2002.
+Jason Shrout (Born October 31, 1980) is an American drummer from Kansas City, Missouri.
+He played drums for Orange County, California's Eighteen Visions (2003–2004), as well as Kansas City metalcore band Saved by Grace (1999–2003), and Kansas City hardcore punk bands Nervous Wreck (2005–2007), and Black Mark (2008).
+He also did some time filling in on tour with Love Is Red in 2002 when they beat their drummer up and kicked him out so they did not have a drummer anymore.

-In early 2010, Shrout joined Kansas City hardcore punk band Dark Ages.
+Prior to forming Saved By Grace, Shrout also played in some other lesser-known bands in the mid to late 90's, including Ben’s Weasel, Jason’s Chicken Shack, and also had a couple side projects in the early 2000s that kept him busy when Saved By Grace wasn't on the road.
+He is artist endorser with Kansas City Drum Company, a custom company he has been with since 2004.
+As of early 2010, Shrout joined Kansas City hardcore punk band Dark Ages.
 In 2011, Dark Ages released their first LP, titled "Can America Survive?", on Sorry State Records.
 According to Sorry State in 2014, the band has a second LP that will be coming out TBA.

-While still playing in Dark Ages, Shrout played for the reunited Seattle band Trial on a West Coast tour in the spring of 2012.
+While still playing in Dark Ages, Jason Shrout was seen playing drums for the reunited 1990s Seattle band Trial on a west coast tour in the spring of 2012.
+It is not known if Shrout will do any future dates with them.

 In early 2013, Shrout joined Kansas City metallic hardcore band Renouncer.
-Nervous Wreck reunited and played one show in May 2014.
+Also, Nervous Wreck reunited and played one show in May 2014.
+It is unknown if they are still active or planning anything further.

-He is an artist-endorser with Kansas City Drum Company, a company he has been with since 2004.
+Shrout is vegan and straight edge.